 But Space Invaders wasn’t a perfect game.
 For one thing, the technology and the programming of the time limited its scope and ambition.
 Kids today, weaned on 3D graphics, would scoff at Space Invaders’ 8-bit primitivism.
 And those of us who have certain nostalgia for the game find ourselves wanting something… more.

 What would “more” look like?
 How about auto-cannons, homing missiles and cluster bombs?
 How about better, full-color graphics?
 How about up-to-date sound effects, and no more of that annoying “bum-bum-bum-bum” soundtrack and chirping sounds every time you shoot?
 How about frickin’ lasers?

-How about CMG Research’sAliens Invade app for the iPhone and iPod touch?
+CMG Research’sAliens Invade app for the iPhone and iPod touch?

 The graphics are colorful and marginally three-dimensional, although you’re still blasting away in a two-dimensional battlespace.
 But what a blast!
 Instead of lamely chirping guns and a thin bass soundtrack, your guns sound like fireball-blazing howitzers and the invading aliens descend accompanied by doom-heralding kettle drums.
 A robotic voice informs what kind of power-up you’ve nabbed.
 (Incongruously, the power-ups drop from those advanced alien spacecraft in what appear to be wooden crates assisted by parachutes — I don’t really understand why, but there you go.)

 Controls are simple.
 You move back and forth by tapping the arrows on the left side of the screen and shoot by tapping the red fire button on the right.
 As you might imagine, the game rewards furious tapping.